 Not all digital transformation services providers are created equal.
 Legacy application modernization has long been the exclusive field of highly technical and specialized companies.
 Still, this is an emerging and changing market, and there are many companies making claims on capabilities they supposedly have.
 Going for the most popular solution or better advertised vendors doesn’t always guarantee the right approach or a successful project.

-How to find the right advisors and partners: Reach out to mainframe migration experts before choosing the modernization approach.
+Reach out to mainframe migration experts before choosing the modernization approach.
 Reputation and references are extremely important.
 Consider the know-how, the Intellectual Property (IP), and the projects’ success rate of your future partners, and how their expertise can help you determine what the stages and steps are, how the project should be structured, which and how processes should be automated, what typical pitfalls and risks may occur.

 At Astadia, we have been supporting organizations for almost 30 years to design their strategy and manage the entire transformation process.
-Have a look at our case studies, learning resources, and get in touch with our experts for any questions you might have.
+Have a look at our case studies, learning resources, partners, and get in touch with our experts for any questions you might have.

 How to cope with budget cuts while also looking forward towards technological innovation?
 In this article, we look at vendor lock-ins and the impact on IT-budgets.